danmalczyk/kdoc/README.md

 ## Kylo Docker Layers and Services
 ## KDOC v2 tries to further split Kylo image into separate services

+This is an experimental Kylo deployment, not officially supported.

 The work is based on Keven Wang's Kylo in Docker: https://github.com/keven4ever/kylo_docker

 This project aims to dockerize Kylo deployment from source so that the adjacent